emgyrz/ewts-rs/ewts-wasm/README.md

 ## Usage
 Main module in package (`'ewts/index.js`') at this time can only be used with bundlers (webpack, rollup, etc.).
-If you don't use them, you can import submodule that natively supports by nodejs(`ewts/nodejs`) or by browsers (`'ewts/web'`)
+If you don't use them, you can import submodule that natively supported by nodejs(`ewts/nodejs`) or by browsers (`'ewts/web'`)

 ```javascript